Whether it's keeping in touch with family, searching and applying for a job, doing school work or paying bills – staying connected is important.

 Contact us at 1.800.888.1300.
 We'll mail you a form to fill out and send back to us with your proof of eligibility document(s).

 Apply online.
 Fill out our online form and upload your proof of eligibility document(s).

-Download and fill out the PDF Lifeline Assistance application.
-After signing the completed application, mail it with your proof of eligibility document(s) to Midco, Attn: Telecom Services, 3901 N. Louise Ave., Sioux Falls, SD 57107.
+Download the PDF Lifeline Assistance application.
+After filling out and signing the application, mail it with your proof of eligibility document(s) to Midco, Attn: Telecom Services, 3901 N. Louise Ave., Sioux Falls, SD 57107.

 For unresolved questions or complaints, you may contact the state utilities commission in your state: